dmbarbour/wikilon/docs/AwelonLang.md

 I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through filesystem and CLI.
 However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.

-Numbers are a useful target for editable views.
+Numbers are a useful example for editable views.
 A viable sketch:

         #42         == (AWELON 42)
         42          == [#42 #0 integer]
         -7          == [#0 #7 integer]
         3.141       == [3141 -3 decimal]
         -0.0070     == [-70 -4 decimal]
-        2.998e6     == [2998 3 decimal]
+        2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 Awelon's natural numbers are given the `#` prefix in favor of an aesthetic view for Church-encoded signed integers.
 The original natural numbers are escaped - every editable view should provide a simple, unambiguous escape to raw Awelon code.
 Most views build upon existing views rather than raw code.
 Building views incrementally upon views is portable and extensible.
 For example, if a programmer sees `[-4 #6 rational]` because their view doesn't support rational numbers, the intention is obvious, and the programmer could easily install support for rationals into their view.